pandas-dev/pandas/doc/source/computation.rst

 and an ``x`` (predictors) object.
 These can take many forms:

   - ``y``: a Series, ndarray, or DataFrame (panel model)
-  - ``x``: Series, DataFrame, dict of Series, dict of DataFrame, Panel, LongPanel
+  - ``x``: Series, DataFrame, dict of Series, dict of DataFrame or Panel

 Based on the types of ``y`` and ``x``, the model will be inferred to either a panel model or a regular linear model.
 If the ``y`` variable is a DataFrame, the result will be a panel model.
-In this case, the ``x`` variable must either be a Panel, LongPanel, or a dict of DataFrame (which will be coerced into a Panel).
+In this case, the ``x`` variable must either be a Panel, or a dict of DataFrame (which will be coerced into a Panel).

 Standard OLS regression
 ~~~~~~~~~~~~~~~~~~~~~~~